avazingg/avazingg/README.md

 - 👋 Hi, I’m @avazingg
 - 👀  I’m interested in QA automation and how websites work.
-- 🌱 I’m currently learning: Pyhton, Selenium, PlayWright
+- 🌱 I’m currently learning: Pyhton, Selenium, Playwright
-- 💥 Proficient in using: Pyhton, Selenium, JavaScript, Typescript, HTMLS, CSS, SQL
+- 💥 Proficient in using: Pyhton, Selenium, JavaScript, Typescript, HTML, CSS, SQL
 - 📫 How to reach me: avazingg@gmail.com

 <!---